gabischool/Sprint-Project---Javascript--I/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .map is used for looping over the objects and creates new array also it does not manipulate the original array .

+    foreach it doesn't return new array , it cause the whole website to run , it must interate through every item in an array with out stopping

 2. Explain the difference between a callback and a higher order function.

+    call back function is a function that we can pass as parameter to an other function high order funciton is the function that recieves the call back function

 3. What is closure?

+ closure  is what allows the inner function to grab the value of of variable  in the global or outter scope

 4. Describe the four rules of the 'this' keyword.

+you can think of this as  a Pointer to an object.
+For example: you can use the 'this' keyword to reference an object without having to refer to that object’s name.

 5. Why do we need super() in an extended class?

+supper allows us to inherit all the code and property for the  top function and decend it to the lower fucntion

 ### Task 1 - Project Set up